 - Inspect air filters at least once a month and replace or clean as required.
 Dirty filters are the most common cause of inadequate heating or cooling performance. - Replace disposable filters.
 Cleanable filters can be cleaned by soaking in mild detergent and rinsing with cold water. - Install new/clean filters with the arrows on the side pointing in the direction of air flow.
-Do not replace a cleanable (high velocity) filter with a disposable (low velocity) filter unless return air system is properly sized for it. - If water is seen dripping from the secondary drain line, contact a qualified service technician.
-This is a sign of a problem which must be investigated and corrected.
+Do not replace a cleanable (high velocity) filter with a disposable (low velocity) filter unless return air system is properly sized for it. - If water should start coming from the secondary drain line, a problem exists which should be investigated and corrected.
+Contact a qualified service technician.

-Cabinet Insulation
+Repairing or Replacing Cabinet Insulation